wca/vig/README.md

 This repository is intended to be forked and used for illumos-gate patches.
 This section details how to do so.

-First, install VirtualBox, Vagrant, and the vagrant-multiprovider-snap plugin.
+First, install VirtualBox or VMware, Vagrant, and the vagrant-multiprovider-snap plugin.
 The last of these will usually be installed as follows:

 * `vagrant plugin install vagrant-multiprovider-snap`

-Then, create a Vagrant VirtualBox box for OpenIndiana hipster:
+Then, create a Vagrant box for OpenIndiana hipster:

 * `git clone git://github.com/wca/oi-packer`
 * `cd oi-packer && packer build template.json`

+Note that you may want the `-only=vmware-iso` or `-only=virtualbox-iso` arguments to `packer build`.

 This will take a while (about an hour), mostly because the steps include a lot of extra waits for slower machines.
-Next, import the Vagrant box:
+Next, import the Vagrant box that created for the hypervisor you want:

-* `vagrant box add --name oi-hipster-201410 ./oi-hipster-201410-virtualbox.box`
+* `vagrant box add --name oi-hipster-20150330 ./oi-hipster-20150330.box`

 Once this is done, create a directory to hold metadata for the Vagrant machine you'll be creating, then clone this repository to a subdirectory